What is mouth breathing?

-In these examples, the allergies and asthma could fluctuate allowing periods of normal nasal breathing.
-This doesn’t mean that their inability to nasal breath can’t be and shouldn’t be addressed.
+In these examples the allergies and asthma could fluctuate allowing periods of normal nasal breathing.
+This doesn’t mean that their inability to nasal breathe can’t be and shouldn’t be addressed.
 The more nasal breathing becomes the norm, the better.

-Tongue-tie to is a major issue if it affects a mother’s ability to feed her young baby, a tongue tie in an older baby or child can often be left untreated.
+Tongue tie to be a major issue if it affects a mother’s ability to feed her young baby, a tongue tie in an older baby or child can often be left untreated.
 I routinely assess my patient’s ability to nasal breathe and aim for a proper resting tongue position.
-In many cases, patients will require surgery to address their posterior tongue tie along with an expansion dental appliance to create room for the tongue on the roof of the mouth.
+In many cases patients will require surgery to address their posterior tongue tie along with an expansion dental appliance to create room for the tongue in the roof of the mouth.

 What are the implications of chronic (long-term) mouth breathing?

-Skeletal remains show that only 300 years ago, humans had straight, perfectly aligned teeth, wide jaws, flat palates, and large nasal passages that signal habitual, healthy nasal breathing.
+Skeletal remains show that only 300 years ago, humans had straight, perfectly aligned teeth, wide jaws, flat palates and the large nasal passages that signal habitual, healthy nasal breathing.

 In children between the ages of 2-8, chronic mouth breathing can change the jaw growth and development which will in turn cause the jaw to never reach its true position naturally and they will have narrower dental arches than they would otherwise have had as a nasal breather.

-This affects the whole facial structure, which can impact the jaw, it develops in the correct upwards and forwards trajectory, and the airway is compromised.
+This affects the whole facial structure, which can impact the jaw, it develops in the correct upwards and forward trajectory, the airway is compromised.
 The body “corrects” this compromised airway with a “compensation” – a forward head posture to open the restricted airway.